 Use of the Club House, its furnishings and equipment, shall be restricted to Club members and their guests.
-All requests for use of the Club are subject to a review by the Board and must be approved by a majority vote of same.
+All requests for use of the Club are subject to a review by the Board.
 No property may be removed from the Club House for any purpose without prior approval of the President or two members of the Board of Governors.

 ARTICLE VII: EXPULSIONS AND SUSPENSIONS

 1. The Board of Governors may expel any member whose conduct prejudices the welfare, interests or character of the Club.